ordina-jworks/ordina-jworks.github.io/_posts/2019-08-18-Securing-Web-Applications-With-Keycloak.md

 $ ng serve
 ```

-and browse to [localhost:4200](http://localhost:4200) to see if it works.
+and browse to [localhost:4200](http://localhost:4200){:target="_blank" rel="noopener noreferrer"} to see if it works.

 > Please note that not all functionality of the app is working because - for brevity - we only implemented the GET functionality in the Spring Boot back end.

 # Implementing Security
 We will now dive into the interesting part: setting up the security of the applications.
-To understand this section, you should have a basic understanding of OAuth 2.0 and OpenID Connect (OIDC).
+To understand this section, you should have a basic understanding of OAuth 2.0 and OIDC.
 If this is not yet the case, this section might be more difficult to understand.
-You can fast-forward to the next section or start your journey by watching this awesome video by [Nate Barbettini](https://twitter.com/nbarbettini) from [Okta](https://www.okta.com/).
+You can fast-forward to the next section or start your journey by watching this awesome video by [Nate Barbettini](https://twitter.com/nbarbettini){:target="_blank" rel="noopener noreferrer"} from [Okta](https://www.okta.com/){:target="_blank" rel="noopener noreferrer"}.

 <div class="responsive-video">
     <iframe width="1164" height="655" src="https://www.youtube.com/embed/996OiexHze0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>